cunarist/class-transform/README.md

 ## Implicit type conversion

-> **NOTE** If you use class-validator together with class-transform you propably DON'T want to enable this function.
+> **NOTE** If you use class-validator together with `class-transform`, you propably DON'T want to enable this function.

 Enables automatic conversion between built-in types based on type information provided by Typescript.
 Disabled by default.